 Related Article: What is Candida?
 Understanding and Treating Candida Albicans

-When you go gluten-free, you must remove (or at least greatly reduce) sugar in your diet in addition to gluten, at least until your body heals.
+But what if you could starve out the bad guys by removing (or at least reducing) sugar in your diet in addition to ditching gluten, at least until your body heals?
 Remember, white flours, like rice and corn starch, convert to sugar when you eat them.
-Simply get your sugar fix from whole fruits and sweet vegetables like beets, carrots and onions rather than from white sugars and flours.

 (6) Take a high quality probiotic

-In addition to limiting sugar, I also HIGHLY recommend you take a good probiotic, like this one, to repopulate your gut with beneficial bacteria.
-I recommend one with 50 billion CFUs or higher.
-Take one every day and don’t stop.
+In addition to limiting sugar, I also take a good probiotic, like this one.
+A probiotic can help you repopulate your gut with beneficial bacteria, replacing the bad bacteria with good bacteria.

 For me, probiotics were life changing.
 I felt an immediate impact in my gut health.
-I stopped taking them for a few months and my gas returned, telling me that something was not right inside my body.
-I take a probiotic every. single. day.
+It’s why I now take a probiotic every single day.

 (7) Avoid eating sick foods – go organic

 Genetically modified foods are undeniably linked to illness in our country.
 While Monsanto would want you to believe otherwise, don’t ever forget that Monsanto is a powerful chemical company that manufactures and sells weed-killing glyphosate (marketed as Roundup).